-To ensure that Vulnerable Persons are protected.
+To ensure that vulnerable persons are protected.

-Section 1: Scheduling and content information for Persons Not Yet Adult
+Section 1: Scheduling and content information for persons not yet adult

-- 1.1.1 Providers shall take all reasonable steps, including Appropriate Scheduling and observance of The Watershed, to protect Persons Not Yet Adult from Media Services that contain Adult Material. - 1.1.2 Adult Material shall not, in general, be broadcast on television or radio Media Services before 2100 or after 0530. - 1.1.3 The transition to more Adult Material in television or radio Media Services shall not be unduly abrupt at The Watershed.
-The strongest material shall appear later in the schedule. - 1.1.4 Providers shall appropriately forewarn members of the public, immediately before the commencement of the particular Media Service or on the first page of any Printed Media, that such Media Service contains Adult Material. - 1.1.5 Printed Media which may be generally available to Person Not Yet Adult shall not contain Adult Material.
+- 1.1.1 Providers must take all reasonable steps, including appropriate scheduling and observance of the Watershed, to protect persons not yet adult from Media Services that contain adult material. - 1.1.2 Adult material must not, in general, be broadcast on television or radio Media Services before 2100 hours or after 0530 hours. - 1.1.3 The transition to more adult material in television or radio Media Services must not be unduly abrupt at the Watershed.
+The strongest material must appear later in the schedule. - 1.1.4 Providers must appropriately forewarn members of the public, immediately before the commencement of the particular Media Service or on the first page of any printed media, that the Media Service contains adult material. - 1.1.5 Printed media which may be generally available to persons not yet adult must must not contain adult material.

-Section 2: Generally Protecting Vulnerable Persons
+Section 2: Generally protecting vulnerable persons

-- 1.2.1 Providers shall appropriately forewarn members of the public, immediately before the commencement of the particular Media Service or on the first page of any Printed Media, that such Media Service contains material that may distress some Vulnerable Persons (taking into account the Context). - 1.2.2 If a contributor to a Media Service is a Vulnerable Person, Consent may require to be obtained from a parent or Guardian, or other person of eighteen or over with parental responsibility.
-In particular, Vulnerable Persons shall not be asked for views on matters likely to be beyond their capacity to answer properly without such Consent.

-- 1.2.3 Providers shall pay particular attention to the privacy of Vulnerable Persons.
-They do not lose their rights to privacy because, for example, of the fame or notoriety of their parents or because of events in their schools. - 1.2.4 Where a Media Service features a Vulnerable Person in a way that infringes privacy, Consent may require to be obtained from: - A parent, Guardian or other person of eighteen or over with parental responsibility; and - Wherever possible, the individual concerned; - unless the subject matter is trivial or uncontroversial and the participation minor, or it is Warranted to proceed without Consent. - 1.2.5 Vulnerable Persons should not be questioned about private matters without the Consent of a parent, Guardian or other person of eighteen or over with parental responsibility unless it is Warranted to proceed without Consent.
+- 1.2.1 Providers must appropriately forewarn members of the public, immediately before the commencement of the particular Media Service or on the first page of any printed media, that such Media Service contains material that may distress some vulnerable persons (taking into account the context). - 1.2.2 If a contributor to a Media Service is a vulnerable person, consent may require to be obtained from a parent or guardian, or other person of 18 or over with parental responsibility.
+In particular, vulnerable persons must not be asked for views on matters likely to be beyond their capacity to answer properly without such consent. - 1.2.3 Providers must pay particular attention to the privacy of vulnerable persons.
+They do not lose their rights to privacy because, for example, of the fame or notoriety of their parents or because of events in their schools. - 1.2.4 Where a Media Service features a vulnerable person in a way that infringes privacy, consent may require to be obtained from: - A parent, guardian or other person of 18 or over with parental responsibility; and - Wherever possible, the individual concerned; - unless the subject matter is trivial or uncontroversial and the participation minor, or it is warranted to proceed without consent. - 1.2.5 Vulnerable persons should not be questioned about private matters without the consent of a parent, guardian or other person of 18 or over with parental responsibility unless it is warranted to proceed without consent.

-Section 3: The coverage of sexual and other offences in St Helena involving persons Not Yet Adult.
+Section 3: The coverage of sexual and other offences in St Helena involving persons not yet adult